thanhle88/thanhle88.github.io/_pages/publications.md

 Notes:

-- PDFs are for personal use only and their copyrights are reserved by Publishers;
+- PDFs are for personal use only and their copyrights are reserved by Publishers
 - My name in bold with (*) indicates the main author (corresponding/first)
-- \# denotes students under my supervision;
+- \# denotes students under my supervision
 - <span style="color: blue">**Blue: Journal papers**</span> and <span style="color: #046307">**Green: Conference papers**</span>